Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-Exemplary qualitative results on some selected days (one per winter) of lake Sihl are shown in Fig. \ref{fig:MODIS_qualitative}.
+\textbf{Qualitative results}.
+Exemplary qualitative results of lake Sihl are shown in Fig. \ref{fig:MODIS_qualitative}.
 The respective dates are displayed below each sub-figure.
 The lake outline overlaid on the MODIS band $B_{1}$ is shown in green.
 Pixels detected as frozen and non-frozen are shown as blue and red squares, respectively.
 The results include fully-frozen, fully non-frozen and partially frozen days.